White-Nose Syndrome in Virginia

 White-Nose Syndrome Suspected in Bats in Three More Counties in Virginia

-The Virginia Department of Game and Inland Fisheries reports white-nose syndrome (WNS) is now suspected to be in three more counties in the Commonwealth.
+The Virginia Department of Wildlife Resources reports white-nose syndrome (WNS) is now suspected to be in three more counties in the Commonwealth.
 Once confirmed, this will bring the total number of counties with WNS in Virginia to five.
 The three new counties are Cumberland, Bland, and Rockingham.
 Specimens from all three localities have been sent to the U.S. Geological Survey National Wildlife Health Center in Madison, Wisconsin.
 The center had previously confirmed WNS in bats from two caves in Bath and Giles counties.

 The Cumberland County bat was found by an individual who contacted the Department to identify the species.
 The photograph revealed that bat had signs of the fungus associated with WNS.
 The Bland and Rockingham bats were found in caves in those counties.